Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 │ ◆ Iθewétakı qoyakóyu ƛʼaƛʰísı.
 │ ❖ ASR.SEN꞊EXO:ERG-draws_depiction ACC-PROP-INTR-is_a_dog
 │   INS-INTR-is_a_pencil
-│ ➥ They draw dogness, using a pencil.
+│ ➥ They draw (a representation of) dogness, using a pencil.
 └─
 ```